MicrosoftDocs/fabric-docs/docs/data-factory/create-first-pipeline-with-sample-data.md

 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-In this tutorial, you'll build a data pipeline to move a Sample dataset to the Lakehouse.
-This experience will show you a quick demo about how to use pipeline copy activity and how to load data into Lakehouse.
+In this tutorial, you build a data pipeline to move a Sample dataset to the Lakehouse.
+This experience shows you a quick demo about how to use pipeline copy activity and how to load data into Lakehouse.

 ## Prerequisites